-An embryo transfer is the last part of the in vitro fertilization (IVF) process.
+An embryo transfer is the last in vitro fertilization (IVF) process.

 When embryo transfer is needed

-IVF and embryo transfer is needed in cases where natural fertilization is not an option or has difficulty occurring.
+IVF and embryo transfer are needed when natural fertilization is not an option or has difficulty occurring.
 There are many reasons for embryo transfer, including:

 - Ovulation disorders: If ovulation is infrequent, fewer eggs are available for successful fertilization.

 - Damage to Fallopian tubes: The Fallopian tubes are the passageway through which the embryos travel to reach the uterus.
-If the tubes become damaged or scarred, it is difficult for fertilized eggs to safely reach the womb.
+If the Fallopian tubes become damaged or scarred, it is difficult for fertilized eggs to reach the womb safely.

-- Premature ovarian failure: If the ovaries fail, they do not produce normal amounts of estrogenor release eggs regularly.
+- Premature ovarian failure: If the ovaries fail, they do not regularly produce average amounts of estrogen-release eggs.

-- Uterine fibroids: Fibroids are small, benign tumors on the walls of the uterus.
+- Uterine fibroids: Fibroids are small, benign tumors on the uterus walls.
 They can interfere with an egg’s ability to plant itself in the uterus, preventing pregnancy.

-- Genetic disorders: Some genetic disorders are known to prevent pregnancy from occurring.
+- Genetic disorders: Some genetic disorders are known to avoid pregnancy from occurring.

 - Impaired sperm production: In men, low sperm production, poor movement of the sperm, damage to the testes, or semen abnormalities are all reasons natural fertilization may fail.